-m no s wno Role Description Graduate Upon entering the graduate program, students may or may not be familiar with a Director specific faculty member with whom they may like to work, and thus may find it difficult to ask questions and receive advice from the faculty.
-The Graduate Director is a faculty member specifically assigned to aid students during their time at PSU.
-Students may seek advice on coursework planning, thesis and dissertation content and procedures, and other questions about the program as a whole.
+Role Description Graduate The Graduate Director is a primary point of contact for students in the PhD Director program (along with the Graduate Coordinator).
+The Graduate Director's duties include overseeing the application process, onboarding new graduate students, coordinating initial and peer mentors, supporting thesis and dissertation chairs, teaching the Professional Development seminar, communicating to faculty and grads, track the progress of graduate students, and solve problems that arise.
 Associate The Associate Graduate Director is the primary contact for graduate students in Graduate the Non-Thesis M.S. program and also provides support to students in the Ph.D.
 Director program.
 The Associate Graduate Director is a member of the Graduate Committee and will serve as the Graduate Director once the current Graduate Director steps down.
-Graduate The Graduate Committee consists of the Graduate Director (Chair of the Graduate Committee Committee), Associate Graduate Director, and additional sociology faculty.
-The Graduate Committee is responsible for overseeing admissions to the graduate program, conducting annual reviews of current graduate students, and overseeing the policies and processes related to the graduate program.
-PSU Formerly the Office of Graduate Studies, the Graduate School is the campus office Graduate where all forms, policies, and information regarding degree requirements can be School found.
+Graduate The Graduate Committee consists of the Graduate Director (Chair of the Graduate Committe Committee), Associate Graduate Director, and additional sociology faculty.
+The e Graduate Committee is responsible for overseeing admissions to the graduate program, conducting annual reviews of current graduate students, and overseeing the policies and processes related to the graduate program.
+PSU The Graduate School is the campus office where forms, policies, and information Graduate regarding degree requirements can be found.
+School